simonemmott/k2-tools-react-notifications-context/library-app/README.md

 In a production web application we want the alerts to be formatted and appear at a sensible location within the page.

-Bootstrap provides an `Alert` componet for formatting and rendeing user alerts.
-However, in order to render the alert ther developer must implement some javascript plumbing to show and hide the alert as required.
+Bootstrap provides an `Alert` component for formatting and rendeing user alerts.
+However, in order to render the alert the developer must implement some javascript plumbing to show and hide the alert as required.
 In many cases this `plumbing` is effectively boiler plate and obfuscates the business logic implemented by the application.

 The React notifications context abstracts this `plumbing` into a reusable React component `Notifications`